 C 14.2 confirmation of primary and secondary voice circuits for receipt of Dispatch Instructions;

-C 14.3 confirmation of the Generating Unit, System Resource or Loadcontrol performance; and
+C 14.3 confirmation of the Generating Unit, System Resource, Load, or Proxy Demand Resource control performance; and

-C 14.4 confirmation of the range of Generating Unit or System Resourcecontrol to include changing the output over the range of Non-Spinning Reserve proposed.
+C 14.4 confirmation of the range of Generating Unit, System Resource, or Proxy Demand Resource control to include changing the output over the range of Non-Spinning Reserve proposed.

-C 15 Upon successful completion of the test, the CAISO shall certify the Generating Unit, System Resource or Load as being permitted to provide Non-Spinning Reserve as an Ancillary Service and shall provide a copy of the certificate to the Scheduling Coordinator at the same time.
-The CAISO shall change its data base to reflect the permission for the Generating Unit or Load to provide Non-Spinning Reserve service.
+C 15 Upon successful completion of the test, the CAISO shall certify the Generating Unit, System Resource, Load, or Proxy Demand Resource as being permitted to provide Non-Spinning Reserve as an Ancillary Service and shall provide a copy of the certificate to the Scheduling Coordinator at the same time.
+The CAISO shall change its data base to reflect the permission for the Generating Unit, Load, or Proxy Demand Resource to provide Non-Spinning Reserve service.

-C 16 The Scheduling Coordinator may bid Non-Spinning Reserve service from the certified Generating Unit or Load into the CAISO Markets starting with the Day-Ahead Market for the hour ending 0100 on the second Trading Day after the CAISO issues the certificate.
+C 16 The Scheduling Coordinator may bid Non-Spinning Reserve service from the certified Generating Unit, Load, or Proxy Demand Resource into the CAISO Markets starting with the Day-Ahead Market for the hour ending 0100 on the second Trading Day after the CAISO issues the certificate.

 C 17 The certification to provide Non-Spinning Reserve shall remain in force until withdrawn by the Scheduling Coordinator or the Ancillary Service Provider by written notice to the CAISO to take effect at the time notified in the notice, which must be the end of a Trading Day.